Stil-Reniun/BookshopApiRest-Django/README.md

 # BookshopApiRest

-BookshopApiRest is a Django 5 REST API that provides functionalities for an online book store online and allows users to post comments on books.
-This API uses JWT access tokens for authentication in all operations, ensuring the security of data and transactions.
+"BookshopApiRest is a REST API based on Django 5 and its Rest-framework library, designed to provide a wide range of functionalities for an online bookstore.
+From publishing books to making purchases and interacting through comments, the API encompasses all essential features of a modern bookshop.
+With the use of JWT access tokens for authentication across all operations, comprehensive security for data and transactions is ensured."

 ## Key Features